World Languages

 French I - Grades 9 -12 - Yearlong course

 The intent of this course is to enable students to communicate using simple sentence structures in the present tense.
 This communication will be developed and enhanced through lectures, oral and written practice, small group activities, visual and technological aids.
 Instruction in basic grammar, vocabulary, and oral expression lays the framework for continuing in the language.
-In addition, the course will give students an appreciation for the differences and similarities between the American and French cultures.
+In addition, the course will give students an appreciation for the differences and similarities between the American, French and francophone cultures.
 Instruction is in French whenever possible.

 UC/CSU approved course